Yahoo posts flat Q1 revenue on declining display ad sales

 | SAN FRANCISCO

-SAN FRANCISCO Yahoo Inc's (YHOO.O) first quarter revenue fell short of Wall Street targets, as the Internet company continued to feel the effects of declining traffic to its Web properties and of falling display advertising sales, sending its shares down more than 4 percent.
+SAN FRANCISCO Yahoo Inc's (YHOO.O) first quarter revenue fell short of Wall Street targets and its display advertising business experienced declining sales for the second quarter in a row, sending the Internet company's shares down about 4 percent.

-Yahoo Chief Executive Marissa Mayer said the company's plan to reverse the trend and restore the one-time Web powerhouse to its former glory was on track and would start showing results in the second half of the year.
-But she repeated previous comments that revitalizing Yahoo will be a long-term project measured in years.

-"We are committed to growing our core business.
-First in line with the industry and ultimately surpassing it," said Mayer, a former Google executive who in July became Yahoo's third CEO in a one-year period.

 Yahoo also projected net revenue for the second quarter of $1.06 billion to $1.09 billion in a presentation posted on its website after its earnings release on Tuesday.
 That was below the average analyst expectation of $1.11 billion in second quarter net revenue, according to Thomson Reuters I/B/E/S.